fossasia/eventyay-talk/doc/developer/contributing.rst

 .. _contributing:

-Contributing to pretalx
+Contributing to eventyay
 =======================

 You want to contribute?
 That's great!
-Being an open source project, pretalx thrives if it receives regular contributions from the community.
+Being an open source project, eventyay thrives if it receives regular contributions from the community.
 Everyone is able to contribute, and contributions can come in many forms: Code, Documentation, Translations, Graphics, Feedback ….
 We appreciate them highly!